-As a registered student at Salford, you have access to a wealth of information from the Library, much of which is available electronically from off campus.
+As a student at Salford, you have access to a wealth of library services, support and resources, much of which is available online.

-All of The Library’s electronic resources can be found through Library Search, and are all accessible 24/7 from any device where with internet access.
+Many library resources are available from off campus.
+All of The Library’s electronic resources can be found through Library Search, and are all accessible 24/7 from any device with internet access.
 All you need is your network username and password, and the knowledge of how to access them!

-Tip: Even if you know the name of the electronic resource you want to access, we recommend accessing it this way rather than going directly to it.
+Tip: Even if you know the name of the electronic resource you want to access, we recommend accessing it through Library Search if we have it, rather than going directly to it.
 This is because it can save you repeatedly signing in to each electronic resource you want to access and gives you extra functionality, such as saving what you find.

 Library Access is a free browser add-on that syncs with our Library resources.
 It makes it simpler to access articles, journals and databases, particularly when you are studying off campus.
 You can find out more, including how to install it here.